We don’t support this browser anymore.

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-The shares were up 1.5% in mid-morning trading.
+The shares were down 3.6% in early trading.

 Our view

-The financial progress is underpinned by excellence in research & development that spawned four major product approvals last year.
-There's potential for more significant clinical milestones in 2024.
+The financial progress is underpinned by excellence in research & development that’s seen 11 positive late stage clinical updates so far this year, and is expected to yield five major product approvals next year.
 However, there can be no guarantee of continued success.
-Falling sales of COVID-19 medicines have held back growth but now that they are no longer material, comparatives should become less demanding.
+Falling sales of COVID-19 medicines have held back growth but now that they are no longer material, comparatives are becoming less demanding.

-The group also has a strong presence in HIV treatments which make up about 20% of total revenues.
+Beyond vaccines, the group also has a strong presence in HIV treatments which make up about 20% of total revenues.
 Its newer HIV treatments are a key part of GSK's future, as generic competitors eat away at pricing power for some of the group's legacy treatments.
-But the group focus for HIV is shifting to the the group’s long-acting innovation therapies.
-And its these that have helped capture additional market share and drive double-digit growth for the category in the first quarter.
+But the group focus for HIV is shifting to long-acting innovation therapies.
+And it’s these that have helped capture additional market share and drive double-digit growth for the category in the first half.
+Apretude is another important product to watch in the space.
+It’s the only approved medicine in its class and real-world studies have shown it to be 99% effective at preventing HIV infections.

-Net debt has been coming down and currently sits at under 1.5x forecast cash profits, which we don't see as a major concern.
-The strong financial position supports a prospective dividend yield of 3.7%, but remember, no future pay outs to shareholders can be assured.
+Net debt has been coming down and currently sits at under 1.3x forecast cash profits, which we don't see as a major concern.
+The strong financial position and improving cash generation helps support a prospective dividend yield of 4.4%, but remember, no future payouts to shareholders can be assured.

-Once more clarity emerges on the scale of any outstanding liability, strong execution of the growth strategy and clinical pipeline are likely to be the key focus for shareholders.
+Looking ahead, strong execution of the growth strategy and clinical pipeline is likely to be the key focus for shareholders moving forward.
 So far so good, but remember, the drug approval process is long and expensive, with many treatments never seeing the light of day.

 Environmental, social and governance (ESG) risk